TheClams/yarig/doc/syntax.md

  - `alt <name> [en[=<val_enable>]] [mask[=<val_mask>]]  [pending]  ["<description>"]`: only valid for interrupt register.
     Allows to define an alternative interrupt register with a different enable/mask/pending settings and a secondary interrupt request output.
     This is useful when needing two configurable interrupt lines with different priority using the same set of interrupt event
+ - `clear` : Synchronous clear signal for the register, setting all fields to their reset values
+ - `hidden` : Hide the register in any documentation (HTML, MIF, C Header) when the visibility is set to public (generator setting)
+ - `disabled` : Force the register to its reset value.
+Used typically when overloading included register.
+ - `reserved` : Rename register in any documentation to `rsvd` when the visibility is set to public (generator setting).
+Also remove description.
  - `optional : <condition>` : Indicate that the register is defined only if the _condition_ is true or different from 0.
     The condition should be a valid arithmetic expression where parameters can be used (e.g. `$REG1_EN==1`): this supports standard math operation (+,-,\*,\%,<<,>>) or comparison operator (==,!=,>,<,...).
  - `- <fieldName> ...` : Define a fields named _fieldName_ inside the register.
 See [below](#Field) for detail.